Dr. Pepper Commercial: Lil’ Sweet Causes Social Media Uproar But Is It Disrespectful?

 — Nick Smith (@swaggle316) January 15, 2017

-[Featured Image by Peter Larson/Getty Image]
+[Featured Image by Chones/Shutterstock]